 I’m feeling joyful much of the time now, and I think the reason is I’ve learned that what is happening in my life is not the determining factor for whether I can feel joy.
 It isn’t what is happening outside that counts, it is what is happening inside that counts.
 How I view life, things, people – all of it- that’s what makes the difference between joy and sorrow.

 Similarly, I recovered from depression and a brain injury, resulting from a pill popping suicide attempt, using meditiation, among many other tools.
-In the blog, The Myth and Magic Of Meditation, I proclaimed: ”Meditation is the closest thing to a happy pill that I have found.”
+In the blog, The Myth and Magic Of Meditation, I wrote: ”Meditation is the closest thing to a happy pill that I have found.”

 The life-changing abilities of meditation that Tansey and I experienced firsthand are being confirmed by science.
 On a physical level, a person is learning to alter the way their brain functions by changing their thought patterns.
 Through neuroplasticity, the ability of the brain to change its structure and function through repeated thought and activity, meditation and mindfulness strengthen connections and expand circuits in the brain that are frequently used while weakening and shrinking those areas rarely engaged permanently changing how the brain functions.